Baby Shark: In sports

-Invited guests and White House staff members make the "Baby Shark" gesture as they welcome the 2019 World Series Champion Washington Nationals on Monday, November 4, 2019, to the White House.
+Invited guests and White House staff members make a "Baby Shark" gesture as they welcome to the White House the 2019 World Series Champion, the Washington Nationals, on Monday, November 4, 2019.

 Professional baseball player Gerardo Parra of the Washington Nationals, having discovered the song through his young daughter, adopted it as his walk-up music to energize the flagging team on June 19, 2019.
 The theme became popular among both teammates and fans, who used the shark clap whenever the Nationals got a hit, and eventually, at every Parra at-bat; fans also began wearing shark costumes to the stadium.
 A stuffed baby shark was seen attached to the dugout railing during the 2019 National League Championship Series, which the Nationals won over the St. Louis Cardinals.
 During the 2019 World Series between the Washington Nationals and the Houston Astros, the song was the subject of a singing bet between the Choral Arts Society of Washington and the Houston Chamber Choir, with the condition that the Houston Chamber Choir would sing Baby Shark if the Washington Nationals won the World Series and the Choral Arts Society would sing Deep in the Heart of Texas vice versa.
 After the Houston Astros lost the World Series in seven games, the Houston Chamber Choir honored its promise by singing Baby Shark in its rendition and posting the video on its YouTube official account.
 The Choral Arts Society, though winning the bet, returned the honor by performing live on TV a mashup rendition of Baby Shark and Deep in the Heart of Texas.
 The craze of Baby Shark among Washington Nationals' fans culminated after the team's win; the connection was such that the Marine Band performed the song during the team's celebratory visit to the White House.
+The song is now played in the middle of the 8th inning in honor of their first title.

 Darts player Mikuru Suzuki has used the song as her entrance music.

 In promotions

 On May 23, 2022, it was reported that a promotional video for Singapore's tourism sector in the form of a collaboration between Pinkfong and the Singapore Tourism Board was made and uploaded on YouTube.
 The video featured characters from Baby Shark and the Merli, a Singaporean mascot.

-Ads aired during April 2022 and May 2022 by Shopee used the melody of Baby Shark with modified lyrics in its advertisements in Poland and Singapore.
+During the months of April and May of 2022, Shopee aired advertisement in Poland and Singapore which used the melody of Baby Shark but with modified lyrics.
 Many Poles considered the advertisements annoying due to a high incidence of broadcasting across television and radio.
-In Southeast Asia, the song was used with different versions and renditions.
-It was first spotted in 2018 with Filipina actress Anne Curtis as an endorser.
-More recently, the jingle to the tune of "Baby Shark" was used when Jackie Chan became international brand ambassador.
+Two years earlier, in November 2020, it had been used for similar advertising purposes in Brazil.
+In Southeast Asia, the song was used with different versions and renditions; it was first spotted in 2018, with Filipina actress Anne Curtis as an endorser.
+More recently, the jingle to the tune of "Baby Shark" was used when Jackie Chan became the international brand ambassador.